michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. Thou madest him to have dominion over the works of thy hands; thou hast put all things under his feet:

-7. All sheep and oxen, yea, and the beasts of the field;All…: Heb.
-Flocks and oxen all of them
+7. All sheep and oxen, yea, and the beasts of the field;

 8. The fowl of the air, and the fish of the sea, and whatsoever passeth through the paths of the seas.